GiuCoder/Flask-Web-DATA-Learn-/README.md

 # How to use it when admin password

-Note: *When user loggin in procceed on suumbit, admin must enter option grant or not, then input password (password stored in the folders)*
+Note: *When user loggin in procceed on submit, admin must enter option yes or not, then input password (password stored in the folders)*

 # Features
 Rate limiting: Limit the number of requests per minute per IP address.